zigasancin/wordpress-optimization-toolbox/plugins/jetpack/readme.txt

 = 24/7 AUTO SITE SECURITY =
 We guard your site so you can run your site or business.
 Jetpack Security provides easy-to-use, comprehensive WordPress site security including auto real-time backups and easy restores, malware scans, and spam protection.
 Essential features like brute force protection and downtime / uptime monitoring are free.

 * Back up your site automatically in real time and restore to any point with one click.
-Unlimited storage for your backup.
+Cloud storage starts at 10GB, which is more than enough for most sites, with additional storage options available if needed.
 Great for eCommerce stores especially Woo.
 * Manage migration to a new host, migrate theme files and plugins to a new database, easily duplicate websites, create full database backups, clone websites, repair broken websites by restoring older backups or easily set up a test site by creating a duplicate of your existing WP website.
 * See every site change and who made it with the activity log, great for coordination, debug, maintenance, or troubleshooting.
 * Automatically perform malware scans and security scans for other code threats.
 One click fix to restore your site for malware.